-The Bonds maturing on or before June 15, 2030 are not subject to redemption prior to maturity.
-The Bonds maturing June 15, 2031 and thereafter are subject to redemption prior to maturity, at the election of the Town, on or after June 15, 2030 at any time, in whole or in part and by lot within a maturity, in such amounts and in such order of maturity as the Town may determine, at the respective prices (expressed as a percentage of the principal amount of the Bonds to be redeemed), set forth in the following table, plus interest accrued and unpaid to the redemption date:
+The Bonds maturing on or before June 1, 2030 are not subject to redemption prior to maturity.
+The Bonds maturing June 1, 2031 and thereafter are subject to redemption prior to maturity, at the election of the Town, on or after June 1, 2030 at any time, in whole or in part and by lot within a maturity, in such amounts and in such order of maturity as the Town may determine, at the respective prices (expressed as a percentage of the principal amount of the Bonds to be redeemed), set forth in the following table, plus interest accrued and unpaid to the redemption date:

-Redemption
+Redemption Dates Redemption Prices

-Redemption Dates Prices
+Redemption Dates FILES

-June 15, 2030 and thereafter 100%
+June 1, 2030 and thereafter 100%

 Notice of redemption shall be given by the Town or its agent by mailing a copy of the redemption notice by first-class mail at least thirty (30) days prior to the redemption date to the registered owner of the Bonds at the address of such registered owner as the same shall last appear on the registration books for the Bonds kept for such purpose.
 Failure to give such notice by mailing to any registered owner, or any defect therein, shall not affect the validity of the redemption of any other Bonds.
-Upon the giving of such notice, if sufficient funds available solely for redemption are on deposit with the Paying Agent, the Bonds or portions thereof so called for redemption will cease to bear interest after the specified redemption date.
+Upon the giving of such notice, if sufficient funds are available solely for redemption and are on deposit with the Paying Agent, the Bonds or portions thereof so called for redemption will cease to bear interest after the specified redemption date.